ToF-/LearningRust/life_the_universe_and_everything/README.md

         fn should_show_that_addition_works() {
             assert_eq!(2+2, 4)
         }
     }

-Here's how we run it:
+And here's how we run the test:

     cargo test ⏎
     running 1 test
-    test tests::it_works ... ok
+    test sample_test::should_show_that_addition_works ... ok

     test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out

-What tests can we think of for the program given in the `Life, the universe and everything` exercise ?
-Let's make a list of them:
+What tests can we think of for the program given as an exercise ?

 1. *(the simplest case) given the line "42" in input, the program will output "42" and then stop.*
-2. *(the most frequent case) given some numbers in input, the program will print them until a "42" has been printed, then it will stop.*
+2. *(the most frequent case) given some numbers in input, the program will print each of them, until a "42" is given, then it will print 42, then it will stop.*

-With these tests in mind, we can start again writing our program.
+We could argue that the case where the input is not numeric should be added, but after all, that's not part of the spec.
+So, with these tests in mind, we can write our program again, using the TDD aproach.

-### Testing input and output : a workaround
+### 4. Testing input and output : a workaround
-But then we meet our first difficulty: how do we program a unit test to check what the output of program is, given a specific input ?
-Good unit tests in TDD are tests that respect the F.I.R.S.T criteria:

-- Fast, meaning that manually entering input won't work very well.
-- Indepedent, meaning that each test should be executing without having an effect on the execution of others tests.
-- Repeatable, which holds only if we take great care of repeating the manual entries without errors.
-- Self-validating, which can't hold if we content ourselves with visually validating the output.
-- Timely, meaning we can write each test before writing the part of the program that makes the test pass.
+Or can we?
+The macro `assert_eq` allows us to compare two expressions, but it can't possibly help us in asserting that a *sequence of events happened*, and happened on the standard input and output flow, for that matter.

+The TDD approach states that the unit tests we create should be fast, independant, repeatable, self-validating and timely (i.e. each written before the code that makes it pass).

-For our tests to be self-validating and repeatable, we can replace manual input with some input data stored in a text file, and then automatically compare the output with some data stored in another text file.
-Command line tools allow us to do that.
-Let's create a *test_script* file and run it:
+For our tests to be self-validating and repeatable, we can replace manual input with some numbers stored in a text file, and then automatically compare the output of our program with some expected results stored in another text file.
+It's a very convenient way to test, since our rust program is running on an OS where having text files replace standard input and output is easy, as is comparing text files.

+Here's a little script doing that for us:

     # test_script

+    # when given 42 should print 42 and then stop
     echo "42" >input
     echo "42" >expect
     cargo run <input >output